mbmorrissey/cadalogger/README.md

 See the /examples/ directory for code for each example.
 Here is some further context for each.

+*Please note that these examples are not extensively field tested.
+They are not intended as advice as to what designs will work well and generate valid data.
+Each has been deployed in the field for some weeks or months, but we still need to embark on a major effort to assess what kinds of deployments are reliable, and wehre problems can arise.
+We also make no guarantee that data collected in any of these examples will be fit for any specific purpose.
+Use-specific validation is required for any application based on these examples.*

 ### Blink: the 'Hello world!' of microcontrollers

 [instructions on how to get blink working]